 - filenames: uses a list of filenames

 The specific strings "proc_writer"/"container_writer"/"proc_filenames"/"filenames" are arbitrary strings and don't have a special meaning to the rules file parser.
-They're only used to link together the list of field names with the list of field values that exist in the exception object.
+They're only used to provide a handy name, and to potentially link together values in a later rule that has append: true (more on that below).

 Notice that exceptions are defined as a part of the rule.
 This is important because the author of the rule defines what construes a valid exception to the rule.
 In this case, an exception can consist of a process and file directory (actor and target), but not a process name only (too broad).

 fields property contains one or more fields that will extract a value from the syscall/k8s_audit events.
 The